The SQE was introduced in September 2021. Candidates were able to sit the first SQE1 exam in November 2021.

 If you're unsure which route will be most appropriate for you, the SRA has developed an LPC or SQE decision tree to help make this choice.

-For details of transition arrangements for foreign qualified lawyers, see qualifying abroad to work in the UK.
+For details of transition arrangements for foreign qualified lawyers, see qualifying from abroad to work in England and Wales.

 Information for candidates